-We continue to focus on strategic investments in the development of our asset-light logistics operating segments, including the integration of the ABF Logistics' businesses, Smart Lines Transportation Group, LLC and Bear Transportation Services, L.P. ("Bear"), which we acquired in 2015.
+We continue to focus on strategic investments in the development of our asset-light logistics operating segments, including the acquisition of Logistics & Distribution Services, LLC ("LDS") by ABF Logistics on September 2, 2016, and the integration of Smart Lines Transportation Group, LLC ("Smart Lines") and Bear Transportation Services, L.P. ("Bear"), which were acquired by ABF Logistics in January 2015 and December 2015, respectively.
 Our enterprise solutions group, which is a key component of our strategy to offer customers a single source of end-to-end logistics solutions, continues providing solutions designed to satisfy the daily complex supply chain and unique shipping requirements encountered by our customers.
 The investments we are making to grow our asset-light logistics businesses are part of management's long-term strategy to ensure we are well equipped to serve our customers within the changing marketplace by providing a comprehensive suite of transportation and logistics services.

-For the three and six months ended June 30, 2016, the combined revenues of our asset-light logistics operating segments totaled \$205.2 million and \$399.9 million, respectively, accounting for approximately 30% of total revenues before other revenues and intercompany eliminations, compared to combined revenues of \$204.9 million and \$388.7 million, or approximately 29% of total revenues before other revenues and intercompany eliminations, for the same respective periods of 2015.
+For the three and nine months ended September 30, 2016, the combined revenues of our asset-light logistics operating segments totaled \$217.9 million and \$617.8 million, respectively, accounting for approximately 30% of total revenues before other revenues and intercompany eliminations, compared to combined revenues of \$211.1 million and \$599.8 million, or approximately 29% of total revenues before other revenues and intercompany eliminations, for the same respective periods of 2015.
+Revenue growth at our asset-light logistics businesses was the result of truckload brokerage acquisitions made since third quarter 2015 and, for third quarter 2016, stronger market demand at Panther.